jackouni/LS170/the_internet.md

 ### Connection-oriented

 This is when Socket objects are instantiated to setup a dedicated connection between the recipient host's process and the source host's process.
 This is generally considered more reliable as it established a dedicated connection for each session between sockets.
 Compared to connectionless it might be as fast though.

+## TCP (Transmission Control Protocol)

+Is a protocol designed for the Transport layer in networking.

+Generally, it's very reliable at the cost of performance potentially.

+### TCP Segments

+These are the PDU's for this protocol layer.

+## UDP (User Datagram Protocol)

+Is a proto ol designed for the Transport layer in networking.

+Generally, it's considered to be better in performance at the cost of reliability.

 ---
 ---